dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 ### &#x2297; [Martial Arts with Weapons](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html#martial-arts-with-weapons)

 Like skateboarding, fencing and kendo also require spatial awareness generalized to an object.
-Whereas with skateboarding, your learned behaviors focus on a single object type, with weapon techniques, you tend to start generalizing the object itself.
+Whereas, with skateboarding, your learned behaviors focus on a single object type, with weapon techniques, you tend to start generalizing the object itself.
 As you examine different combinations of weapons, you'll learn about advantaged and